basedtech/serv.h/README.md

 - Easy to deploy into production
 - Works well for large data transfers between backend and frontend
 - Single header C99, easy to compile and work with
-- It's possible for an app to use no *no* Javascript (work in text browers even)
+- Possible for an app to use *no* Javascript

 ## Cons
 - Not intuitive, confusing to users